rajkumarraibis/RajStudy/Interview_Prep/cosonova/data_modeling.md

 4. **Flexibility** → Still backed by DV → full history and governance.

 👉 **Interview Soundbite:**
-*"In practice, I’d use Data Vault 2.0 as the enterprise raw layer for audit/history, and then transform into Star Schema marts for BI.
-For example, a Link\_Sales and Sat\_Sales in DV would transform into a Fact\_Sales table, with Dim\_Customer and Dim\_Product from their hubs and satellites.
-This way, analysts get simplicity, and IT retains auditability."*
+*"At Freeletics, I transformed DV 2.0 into star schema marts, e.g., subscription facts and user/product dimensions, enabling analysts to get simple, performant access while IT still had a complete historical trail.
+For cosnova, I see the same pattern: DV for governance and audit, Star for reporting and analytics."*

 ---

-✅ If you can explain **DV = raw, auditable foundation** and **Star = consumable marts**, you’ll hit Yannick’s sweet spot.
+✅ If you can explain **DV = raw, auditable foundation** and **Star = consumable marts**, with your Freeletics examples, you’ll hit Yannick’s sweet spot.

----